Magis Program at Loyola University Chicago

 A program of Loyola University Chicago and an initiative of the Andrew M. Greeley Center for Catholic Education is for persons:

-- Seeking to earn their master’s degree in social work, divinity, social justice, pastoral studies, Christian spirituality
+- Seeking to earn their master’s degree in social work, or a degree offered through the Institue of Pastoral Studies.

 - Interested in completing their field experiences in a Catholic Agency in the city of Chicago.